P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 ## Project Description

-This document describes the details for a classic, turn-baset strategy game, that is a successor to Tanks of Freedom.
+This document describes the details for a classic, turn-baset strategy game, that is a successor to *Tanks of Freedom*.
 It is meant to play very similarly to it's predecessor, while introducing 3D graphics, new story, new characters, and deepening the game mechanics it introduced.

 Certain level of backwards compatibility is meant to be preserved.
-This new game should be to import ToF online shared maps.
+This new game should be able to import ToF online shared maps.
 It is not expected to be able to share maps, that original ToF could use.
 Online cross-play between ToF and this game is considered, but is not a part of core requirements.

 Working title for the game is Tanks of Freedom 3-D, it is a subject to change, most likely based on it's story.

+## World
+A fictional world of Libre populated by humans.
+It consists of one, big landmass and an archipelago of islands of varying sizes.
+Team Yellow is situated in a place suitable for trade routes and with a lot of resources.
+It borders with Team Blue and Team Red.
+It also borders with Team Green, which is situated on the archipelago.

+It is possible, there are other countries in this world, that are not part of the story, and could be used in the future.

+### Sapphire Dawn (Team Blue)
+A police state, that is secretly funding various warring factions of Team Yellow in order to weaken the region and take over their resources.
+In economic war with Team Red.
+Led by democratic oligarchy.

+### Ruby Dusk (Team Red)
+Industrial nation, that is exploiting it's own population for cheap labour and suppresing freedom.
+Always looking for opportunities of new conquest.
+A rebel faction is organizing within, plotting to take over and end the regime.

+### Jade Twilight (Team Green)
+A peacful and prosperous nation, consisting of a federation of Islands.
+An uneasy ally to Team Blue, but also in trade relations with Team Red.
+Offering aid to Team Yellow on the condition of maintainig internal Peace, but not willing to interfere.
+Led by democratic government.

+### Golden Noon (Team Yellow)
+A feudal nation splintered into warring factions.
+Internal struggle is secretly fueled by Team Blue.
+Country is led by royal family, with a prince hoping to unite his people and end the civil war.

 ## Characters

-For ToF3D we intend to have four sides to the conflict, with each having a leader and two heroes.
+For ToF3D we intend to have four sides to the conflict, with each having an npc leader and two playable heroes.

 ### Team Blue